maximumayo/simpleCMS/README.md

 # simpleCMS

-### a simple ccontent management system made with PHP and MySQL
+### a simple content management system made with PHP and MySQL